joelparkerhenderson/stable-diffusion-image-prompt-gallery/stable-diffusion-image-prompt-gallery-book.md

 * Lucy in the sky with diamonds

-* Animal in the style of Kehinde Wiley

 * Robots celebrating a birthday party

-* Surrealist space creatures

 * Comic book superhero battling evil

 * Mermaid and underwater palace

+* Redhead goddess with poodle in the style of Klimt

 * Flying dragon breathing fire